NebulousLabs/Sia/doc/API.md

 not accepting these calls will still accept download requests, and will still submit storage proofs to the network.

+'anticipatedrevenue' is the value of the contracts that have been created but not fulfilled.

 'numcontracts' is the number of active contracts that the host is engaged in.

 'revenue' is the total number of Hastings earned from hosting.